-Culture and arts activities must involve a professional artist or arts practitioner working with the community to design and deliver the activity.
+Culture and arts activities are those that involve a professional artist or arts practitioner working with the community to design and deliver the activity.

-Sport and active recreation activities must involve the community participating in a primary activity requiring physical exertion and/ or physical skill.
+Sport and active recreation activities are those that involve the community participating in a primary activity requiring physical exertion and/or physical skill.